nzherald/companies_nz/README.md

-# Nz::Companies
+# NZ::Companies

-TODO: Write a gem description
+This gem is designed for working with the New Zealand Companies Office API.

 ## Installation